bill blair florida business broker - blog financing options for buyers

 Buying an SBA pre-qualified business is the absolute best way to buy a business for 5 reasons:

-2. Loan is for 10 years, 25 years if real estate is included.
+2. Loan is for 10 years, increased to 25 years if real estate is included.

-3. SBA has already conducted a due diligence examining 3 years tax returns determining that there is sufficient cash flow for a buyer to make the loan payments.
+3. SBA has already conducted due diligence by examining three years’ worth of tax returns and determining that there is sufficient cash flow for a buyer to make the loan payments.

-4. Only about 20% of all listed businesses qualify for a SBA loan because of difficulty of pre-qualification for approval.
+4. Only about 20% of all listed businesses qualify for a SBA loan.

 2. Seller Financing

-It’s a shocking fact that over 80% of all businesses that are listed for sale under $1million in Florida will require seller financing – or it won’t sell.
-Only about 20% of all listed businesses for sale will qualify for a SBA loan, the rest might require seller financing.
+It’s shocking that over 80% of all businesses listed for sale under $1 million in Florida will require seller financing—or they won’t sell.
+Only about 20% of all listed businesses for sale will qualify for an SBA loan; the rest might require seller financing.

 Lenders (Banks and credit unions) will not loan money for the initial purchase of a business in Florida – PERIOD!